The Sphere x 2033

 Performers Inga Galinytė, Violina Romeikaitė, Marija Baranauskaite, Eglė Ukanytė, Lilly Jankauskaite, Monika Poderytė, Džiugas Kunsmanas, Marius Jurgutis, laura fernández antolín, Jonas Tertelis, Markas Liberman, Arturas Sedys, Nida Žickytė, Ana-Maria Deliu, Anika Wiese, Ataberk Casur

-As the participants learned a pragmatic approach to practicing dreaming as planning, they explored the potential and boundaries of the body as collectively accessible vessel and (an)archive, to create a collection of memory that is defined by a plurality of people, rather than a singular power figure.
+As the participants learned a pragmatic approach to practicing dreaming as planning through ancestral technologies.
+They explored the potential and boundaries of the body as collectively accessible vessel and (an)archive, to create a collection of memory that is defined by a plurality of people, rather than a singular power figure.

 After the datafication of flesh (❛‿❛✿)